Brookston Beer Bulletin

 common-space

-Today is the 36th birthday of Kushal Hall, former Director of Brewing Operations for Speakeasy Ales & Lagers.
-Kushal had been brewing at Speakeasy since 2007, but left in May of 2017 to open his own space in Southern California.
+Today is the 40th birthday — The Big 4-O — of Kushal Hall, former Director of Brewing Operations for Speakeasy Ales & Lagers.
+Kushal had been brewing at Speakeasy since 2007, but left in May of 2017 to open his own place in Southern California.
 The new brewery is called Common Space Brewing and is located in Hawthorne.
 While Kushal studied photography at UC Santa Cruz, I think we can all agree the world is a better place since he became a brewer.
 A terrific brewer and person, please join me in wishing Kushal a very happy birthday.

 speakeasy-crew